 In March, Congress passed the Families First Coronavirus Response Act (FFCRA), a new federal law providing emergency paid leave to covered workers for certain COVID-related purposes.

 Last month, in response to an action by the New York Attorney General’s office, the Southern District of New York issued a decision striking down several elements of the US Department of Labor’s regulations issued under the FFCRA.
 Recently, the Department of Labor issued new revised regulations, which make several changes in response to the court’s decision, along with corresponding updates to the frequently asked questions.
-These new regulations will become effective immediately upon their formal publication in the Federal Register, expected to occur on February 16.
+These new regulations became effective immediately upon their formal publication in the Federal Register.

 First, the regulations replace the prior, extremely broad definition of health care provider for purpose of the law’s potential exception to coverage with a substantially narrower definition.
 Under this new definition, only those who directly provide patient care or whose work is directly needed to provide healthcare services (such as lab technicians processing tests needed for diagnosis) are considered health care providers whose employers may elect to exclude them from coverage.
 In contrast to the prior definition, the health care provider exception now no longer applies to those who work in health care settings (or entities that contract with them) but whose work is not directly tied to patient care, such as cooks, building services workers, and billers.
 This revision should result in access to FFCRA leave for many workers who were formerly considered exempt from FFCRA requirements by their employers.